The Department of Physics and Applied Physics offers programs leading to the degrees of Master of Science and Doctor of Philosophy.

 Every entering graduate student is assigned a departmental adviser who will counsel the student on programs of study and other academic requirements serve as registration officer, help the student to become acquainted with research opportunities in the Department, and assist in selecting a research supervisor.
 In addition to the requirements for admission, applicants for the M.S. and Ph.D. degrees in Physics are expected to have a sound background in intermediate level mechanics, electricity and magnetism, quantum mechanics, and modern physics.
 Any student found deficient in any of these areas may be required to take appropriate courses to remove the deficiency.
 Students in the Radiological Sciences and Protection M.S. program should have adequate preparation in mathematics, chemistry, physics, biology and nuclear and radiological sciences similar to the undergraduate curriculum in Radiological Health Physics at the University of Massachusetts Lowell.

-Please note that as of March 2023, the GRE is recommended, but optional for the M.S and Ph.D in Physics, including options in Energy Engineering, Atmospheric Sciences, and Applied Mechanics.
+Please note that for Fall 2023 applications and beyond, the GRE is recommended, but optional for the M.S and Ph.D in Physics, including options in Energy Engineering, Atmospheric Sciences, and Applied Mechanics.
 The GRE will continue to be required for all programs in Medical Physics and Radiological Sciences.